cmugla/farmers-markt-finder/README.md

   A mobile app for Farmer's Market enthusiasts.

-  When opened, the app uses geolocation to show the user's nearby Farmer's market that are currently happening.
+  When opened, the app uses geolocation to show the user's nearby Farmer's markets that are currently happening.
 As a farmer, you can add your Farm to the Farmer's Market you have a booth at.
 When a user clicks on a market, all relevant info about that market show, including the location, contact info, and hours; as well as any recent posts made by their farmers.
 Users can save their favorite market and follow their favorite farms.
 If they are following a farm, they'll see their posts on their feed when the app is opened.

 ## User's stories